magsallen/CV/README.md

 #### [No Parks After Dark](https://github.com/pixelandpage/noParksAfterDarkBackend)

 From concept to MVP in just two weeks using 70% new technologies and a lot of shared tenacity.
-No Parks After Dark is a safer-routing app that displays directions from A to B on android and IOS.
-Nightmode automatically routes around parks, tunnels, alleyways and no-through-roads so you can be confident that your journey home will feel safe from beginning to end.
+No Parks After Dark is a safer-routing app that displays directions from A to B. Nightmode automatically routes around parks, tunnels, alleyways and no-through-roads so you can be confident that your journey home will feel safe from beginning to end.
 **Built With:** Angular.js, Node.js, Express, JavaScript, Here Maps APIs, Google Places API, Cordova geolocator service, Ionic, Heroku

 #### [UOI (You Owe I)](https://github.com/pixelandpage/uoi)